Drarig29/pkg-fetch/README.md

 ## Small ICU

-Node.js binaries built by this project use the `small-icu` option to reduce the size of the binary.
-If you need a Node.js binary with full ICU support, you can build it yourself by setting the `--with-intl=full-icu` option.
-Small ICU is sufficient for most use cases, and it reduces the binary size by about 30 MB.
+Node.js binaries built by this project **use the `--with-intl=none` option** to drastically reduce the size of the binary.

+- If you need a Node.js binary with small ICU support, you can build it yourself by setting the `--with-intl=small-icu` option.
+Small ICU is sufficient for most use cases.
+- If you need a Node.js binary with full ICU support, you can build it yourself by setting the `--with-intl=full-icu` option.

+Size comparison:

+- Node.js 22 (macOS arm64) with `--with-intl=none` is 17.8 MB
+- Node.js 22 (macOS arm64) with `--with-intl=small-icu` is 57.7 MB
+- Node.js 22 (macOS arm64) with `--with-intl=full-icu` is 110 MB

+Using `--with-intl=none` only has the following breaking changes:

+- The `Intl` object **is not available**, so accessing it will throw a `ReferenceError`.
+To fix it, you can provide shims or install [Intl.js](https://github.com/andyearnshaw/Intl.js) as a polyfill.

+See [this table in the Node.js documentation](https://nodejs.org/api/intl.html#options-for-building-nodejs) to see all the differences.

 ## Environment